-LENGTH OF WARRANTY ROPER WILL PAY FOR FULL ONE-YEAR WARRANTY (from date of purchase) Replacement parts and repair labor to correct defects in materials or workmanship.
+LENGTH OF WARRANTY ROPER WILL PAY FOR

+FULL ONE-YEAR WARRANTY (from date of purchase) Replacement parts and repair labor to correct defects in materi- als or workmanship.
 Service must be provided by an authorized Roper service company.

-FULL FIVE-YEAR WARRANTY (From date of purchase) Replacement parts and repair labor for the sealed refrigeration system (compressor, evaporator, condenser, drier or connecting tubing) which we find to be defective in materials or workmanship.
+FULL FIVE-YEAR WARRANTY (From date of purchase) Replacement parts and repair labor for the sealed refrigeration system (compressor, evaporator, condenser, drier or connecting tubing) which we find to be defective in materials or workman- ship.
 Service must be provided by an authorized Roper service company.

 ROPER WILL NOT PAY FOR

-- A. Service calls to: - 1.
-Correct the installation of your appliance. - 2.
+A. Service calls to:

+- 1. Correct the installation of your appliance. - 2.
 Instruct you how to use your appliance. - 3.
 Replace house fuses or correct house wiring or plumbing. - 4.
 Replace owner accessible light bulbs. - B. Repairs when appliance is used in other than normal, single-family household use. - C. Pickup and delivery.
-Your appliance is designed to be repaired in the home. - D. Damage to appliance caused by accident, misuse, fire, flood, acts of God, or use of products not approved by us. - E. Repairs to parts or systems caused by unauthorized modifications made to the appliance.
+Your appliance is designed to be repaired in the home. - D. Damage to appliance caused by accident, misuse, fire, flood, acts of God, or use of products not approved by us. - E. Any labor costs during the limited warranties. - F. Repairs to parts or systems caused by unauthorized modifications made to the appliance.